Mokrin: Features

 The village is famous throughout the region for its annual competition in striking Easter eggs on Easter Sunday, according to the Julian Calendar.
 The competition is called Tucanijada in Serbian.
 One person holds an Easter egg in his or her hand, while another person hits it with his own Easter egg.
 The egg which remains whole wins, while the cracked egg must be given to the winner.

+This village is also famous for the pastime of goose fighting.